rboulton/rboulton.github.io/_posts/2013-04-23-facebook-cia.md

    confidential information."
 2. "you will not use any confidential information you learn while you’re here for anything other than for the purpose of the visit"
-3. "you will not share that confidential information with anyone else.
+3. "you will not share that confidential information with anyone else."

 Now, I strongly dislike NDAs: I think they're a blunt instrument, mainly of use for intimidation and to cause chilling effects, and that they replace mutual